MatteoGioia/neuron/zettelkasten/University/Cloud Computing/CLD III - Virtualization.md

     \
     Two types:
-    - static: converts the entirety fo the code without running it first
+    - ==static==: converts the ==entirety fo the code without running it first==
-    - dynamic
+    - ==dynamic==: only ==translates one/few instructions== and ==caches== them when needed, using them when possible

 </details>

-13. <details markdown=1><summary markdown="span"> What are examples of hardware assisted virtualization? </summary>
+13. <details markdown=1><summary markdown="span"> What is hardware assisted virtualization? </summary>

     \
-    ...
+    Type of ==full virtualization in which specific hardware capabilities are leveraged to make emulation more efficient==.
+One example is instructions to start and stop a VM, or mantain a CPU state for a VM and so on.

 </details>

 14. <details markdown=1><summary markdown="span"> How does paravirtualization work?
 What are the pros/cons?</summary>

     \
-    Paravirtualization is ==non transparent== form of virtualization.
-Paravirtualized OS's replace non virtualizable instructions with hypercalls. while other instructions pass directly.
+    Paravirtualization is ==non transparent== form of virtualization, in which ==only a part of the host OS interface is exposed==.
+The idea is that ==paravirtualized OS can use specific interfaces exposed by the OS for privileged instruction==.
+While ==it makes these operations faster, it requires the virtualised OS to be (re)written in order to be able to use the hooks provided==.

 </details>